sirosen/globus-sdk-python/docs/config.rst

 ``GLOBUS_SDK_ENVIRONMENT`` is a shell variable that can be used to point the SDK to an alternate set of Globus Servers.

-We currently have plans to create a beta environment that you can use with ``GLOBUS_SDK_ENVIRONMENT=beta`` to get a developer preview of upcoming features, but this is not available yet.
-For now, this variable should be left unset.
+For example, if you have an integration with Globus you may be asked to test against a preview of upcoming changes.
+To point the SDK at the Preview environment ``GLOBUS_SDK_ENVIRONMENT=preview`` can be used.